CI-Dominik/pp3-management-system/README.md

 ## **PLANNING**

 ## The needs for Happy Life's management system
 * The company has needs that need to be fulfilled, so a strategical planning process was made.
-The platform will be used by coffee staff only, so the interface should include only management topics as customers will not operate the system.
+The platform will be used by coffee staff only, so the interface should include only management topics, as customers will not operate the system.
 Several categories will simplify and divide the menu into controllable, user-friendly chunks.<br>
 A database will save all needed pieces of information as a reliable and secure source.
 MySQL will be used, as it provides the ability to separate the data into clear columns that have the ability of being nullable or not.<br>
 A password should protect the system, in case a customer gets access to the terminal.